Table of contents

 Employee shift scheduling should be a breeze, right?!
 You don’t want scheduling to take up much of your time but it still does.
 Your average manager spends 3.14 hours a week making up the employee schedule.
-Even major brands and large corporations get massive scheduling migraines, and have been known to make million-dollar errors in their shift scheduling.
+Even major brands and large corporations get massive scheduling migraines and have been known to make million-dollar errors in the employee shift scheduling.

-If the big guys, with all their experience and budgets make errors, then you would expect that for a small business employee scheduling and shift management would be a losing battle.
+If the big guys, with all their experience and budgets, make errors, then you would expect that for a small business employee management — the employee shift scheduling would be doomed from the beginning.
 But, it doesn’t have to be.

 Think of your shift scheduling like a machine with a lot of moving parts that all have to work together for the machine to function properly and, for the most part, automatically.
 If one part fails, the others have to pick up the slack.
 If they fail, then your machine just needs some fixing.

 As far as machines go, the good ones rarely require maintenance while some are barely held together with duct tape and good intentions.
-If your employee shift scheduling is one of those rusty old spreadsheet-based scheduling or (Gods forbid) manual scheduling, common glitches can cost you a pretty penny.
+If your employee shift scheduling is one of those rusty old spreadsheet-based scheduling or (God forbid) manual scheduling, instead of a modern shift schedule software, then common glitches can cost you a pretty penny.

 In September 2017, the airline was forced to cancel 20,000 flights due to rostering problems, leaving Europe’s largest airline by passenger numbers unable to staff pilots to planes.
-The result was a sh#* storm of epic proportions that the pilots used to their advantage and put the squeeze on management.
+The result was a storm of furious customers, thousands of pounds in reimbursement payments and fines, many pilots leaving to work for competitors, and the need to substantially increase the pay and upgrade conditions for the rest of them to stay.

 Unsurprisingly, RyanAir were caught with their safety belts unbuckled.
 Not a good flight plan for a company whose tagline is “Always Getting Better”.